 American Eagle Silver Dollars

-America's silver coinage contained 90% silver until 1965.
-Then, the international silver market skyrocketed, and the coins became worth more for their precious metal content than their face value.
-Worldwide demand for silver far outpaced production.
-Even industrial consumption was massive, for use in photographic film, electronic components, and batteries.
+America's silver coinage had contained 90% silver until 1965.
+After the international silver market skyrocketed, those coins became worth more for their precious metal content than their face value.
+To keep enough coins in circulation, the Coinage Act of 1965 was introduced.
+This reduced or eliminated silver from America's coins!

 But the government recognized the continued demand for silver coins by collectors and investors.
 So, on July 9, 1985, the U.S. entered the international silver bullion market when President Ronald Reagan signed the Liberty Coin Act into law.